appunite/conductor/README.md

 * when you need to restrict access to most endpoints when exposing some to third party developers
 * when you don't want to spam your controllers with plugs for every action
-* when you must response according to existing permission system (e.g. scopes in jwt)
+* when you must respond according to existing permission system (e.g. scopes in jwt)

 ## When is this package not good?